fossasia/susi_server/docs/installation/installation_kubernetes_gcloud.md

-# Deploying loklak with Kubernetes on Google Cloud
+# Deploying Susi with Kubernetes on Google Cloud

 1. Go to [Google Cloud Free Trial](https://cloud.google.com/free-trial/) and sign up.
 You will get 300 dollars credit for 3 months.